 Manzanillo Beach, Southern Caribbean Coast

 The turquoise waters and off the beaten path white sand beaches are the main draws of the Southern Caribbean beaches.
-Visit the small, laid-back beach town of Manzanillo on Playa Manzanillo for the coral reefs and seaside tropical rainforest, especially during the less touristy months of September and October.
+Visit the small, laid-back beach town of Manzanillo on Manzanillo Beach for the coral reefs and seaside tropical rainforest, especially during the less touristy months of September and October.
 Dive, snorkel, or explore by kayak.

 In general, Costa Rica’s Pacific Coast is known for its riptides.
 Never swim alone or leave children unattended.
 If you have been caught by the current, do not attempt to swim back to the beach you were on.
 Do not panic and go towards the beach at a 45 degree angle.
 The most dangerous time for treacherous riptides occur 2 hours before and 2 hours after low tide.